• Skip to primary navigation

 History of Cane Ball Teams, Rules, And News

-March 11, 2023 By Live Sports
+September 29, 2024 By Live Sports

 Cane Ball, also known as Chinlone, is Myanmar’s (Burma’s) traditional national sport.
 It’s a non-competitive game with six players on one team.

-The players, on the other hand, are walking around the circle in chinlone, with one player in the middle.
+The players, on the other hand, are walking around the circle in Chinlone, with one player in the middle.
 It’s a sport that starts with a C character.
 The game’s goal is to keep the ball aloft as much as possible while passing it back and forth in the most inventive manner.

 History of Cane Ball